averagewagon/microsite/site/content/_index.md

 Afterwards, there's a few things I may work on:

-- Making a small gantry robot which plays checkers
+- Making "Checkerbot" -- a small gantry robot which plays checkers
 - Porting the Microsite to the Zephyr RTOS
 - Designing some custom hardware for the Microsite